wso2/docs-security/en/docs/security-guidelines/secure-engineering-guidelines/secure-coding-guidlines/secure-coding-guide.md

 === "Go stack"

     Use the established [`gorilla/csrf`](https://github.com/gorilla/csrf) middleware (double-submit cookie) with cryptographically secure token generation, wired in front of every state-changing handler at the router root, plus `SameSite=Strict` cookies.
-Mark bearer-token-only API routes as exempt — they carry the `Authorization` header explicitly, which the browser does not attach cross-site.
+Mark bearer-token-only API routes as exempt: they carry the `Authorization` header explicitly, which the browser does not attach cross-site.

     !!! danger "Approval required"
         If `gorilla/csrf` does not meet a requirement, or a custom CSRF implementation is needed, reach the Security and Compliance Team for review before building it.